 This is one of the most “basic” necklines out there, yet they look great on women with a smaller bust.

 When you wear a turtle neck, they can create the illusion of a fuller chest because the neckline goes up high and cover your neck and bust fully.

-In the fall and winter, turtle neck is the most common neckline design for sweaters and other knit tops.
-Whether you go for a relaxed fit or a tighter fit, turtle neck can make a flat chest look quite feminine.
+In the fall and winter, a turtle neck is the most common neckline design for sweaters and other knit tops.
+Whether you go for a relaxed fit or a tighter fit, a turtle neck can make a flat chest look quite feminine.

 Truth be told the v neckline is one that flatters nearly every body type.
 It’s versatility is quite impressive.
 Of course, it had to be mentioned on this list because it’s definitely one to favor with a flat chest.

 Many women with a flat chest tend to avoid this neckline, in fear it may bring more focus to a more minimal chest.
 Fortunately, the shape and illusion a v-neckline creates on the body flatters and enhances this.

 The v shape of the neckline itself adds a subtle feminine aesthetic to an outfit, and your shape.
 Even without a deep, plunging v this is achieved beautifully.
 This is a great option to wear anytime you want to create the illusion of a fuller bust.

 Another neckline that flatters a wide range of body types, is also something to enjoy wearing with a flat chest is the scoop neckline.
 This particular neckline is very similar to the v-neckline in the way it flatters the body, specifically a flat chest.